ImaanBontle/SDV-immersive-weathers/README.md

 # Immersive Weathers <a id="return-to-top"></a>

-Control the weather systems in Stardew Valley!
+Control the weather in Stardew Valley!

 <!--Badges-->
 [![License][license-shield]][license-link]